ticknoby/spring-demo-401/README.md

 ## Checking responses

-There are 2 endpoints set up in [ResponseController.java](src/main/java/com/example/demo401/ResponseController.java)
+There are some endpoints set up in [ResponseController.java](src/main/java/com/example/demo401/ResponseController.java)

 ### response/200